Set up model-driven apps in Dynamics 365 to use SharePoint Online

 For “Block Access” level, only devices that satisfy the AD trust policy defined by the SharePoint or global admin can open SharePoint site and perform operations.

-Impact on Dynamics 365 for Customer Engagement and SharePoint Online integration
+Impact on model-driven apps in Dynamics 365 and SharePoint Online integration

-When SharePoint Online is configured for “Block Access”, Customer Engagement receives a 401 UnAuthorized response from SharePoint Online for all operations triggered using server-to-server integration.
-This is because SharePoint Online rejects the AppAssertedUser token (the claims-based token which is used for server-to-server authentication between Customer Engagement and SharePoint Online).
+When SharePoint Online is configured for “Block Access”, model-driven apps in Dynamics 365 receives a 401 UnAuthorized response from SharePoint Online for all operations triggered using server-to-server integration.
+This is because SharePoint Online rejects the AppAssertedUser token (the claims-based token which is used for server-to-server authentication between model-driven apps in Dynamics 365 and SharePoint Online).

 As a workaround, you can set the unmanaged devices policy to “Allow full access from desktop apps, mobile apps, and the web” on SharePoint Online.